LinuxMercedes/mipl/README.md

 infrastructure.
 LLVM uses an intermediate language called LLVM IR, which can be analyzed, optimized, and compiled to create executables for a variety of different architectures.
-LLVM is used by a number of modern compiler infrastructure projects including Clang, Rust, and Swift.
+LLVM is used by a number of modern compiler projects including Clang, Rust, and Swift.

 The compiler works in several stages.
 First, ``IRGen`` parses MIPL code and translates it into an intermediate code.
 Then, the